 Welcome to the Institute for Advanced Study

 The Institute, established in 1930, began with twenty-three Members in the School of Mathematics with Albert Einstein as one of its first Professors.
 Since then, the Institute’s community of scholars has grown to include more than seven thousand historians, mathematicians, natural scientists, and social scientists.
-A Faculty of no more than twenty-eight permanent Professors selects and mentors the roughly two hundred Members who arrive each year from around the world, about 60 percent from outside the United States, typically from more than thirty different countries.
+A Faculty of some thirty permanent Professors selects and mentors the roughly two hundred Members who arrive each year from around the world, about 60 percent from outside the United States, typically from more than thirty different countries.

 Founding Director Abraham Flexner believed that if the Institute “eschews the chase for the useful, the minds of its scholars will be liberated, they will be free to take advantage of surprises, and someday an unexpected discovery, apparently leading nowhere, will be found to be an indispensable link in a long and complex chain that may open new worlds in theory and practice.”

 These long and complex chains have developed in numerous and astounding ways through research at the Institute, from the development of programmable computers to uncovering the deep symmetries of nature to advances in societal understanding and historical practice.
 This is due in large part to the freedom that Faculty and Members at the Institute experience—an independence enabled by the generosity of our founders and subsequent benefactors for which we are immensely grateful.